AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Momentum.md

 ## Adding indicator

 Momentum indicator is added through the {api:anychart.core.stock.Plot#momentum}momentum(){api} method.
-It requires a mapping with the `"close"` field.
+It requires a mapping with the `"value"` or `"close"` field (please note that if there are both in you data, `"value"` overrides `"close"`).

 The following sample demonstrates the Momentum indicator applied to an OHLC series:

 ```
 // create data table on loaded data